Here is the schedule of events for the 2004 season. We've provided a little information about the actual battle, what type of event it will be

 September 9-12: FLETC Artesia NM

-EVENT: Living History event for Federal Law Enforcement Personel and Families to say thank you for all
+EVENT: Living History event for Federal Law Enforcement Personel and Families to say thank you for all they do.

 LOCATION: Artesia NM (Jaegers allow 4+ days for round trip travel)